Medical Music Therapy Internship

 About the Internship

-The medical music therapy internship at Tallahassee Memorial HealthCare (TMH) is a national roster internship site offering two six-month internships, twice per year.
-Music therapy interns at TMH will have the opportunity to observe, co-lead, and lead individual sessions in all units and facilities, participate in and lead group sessions, participate in treatment team meetings, implement patient assessment and evaluation, document patient progress, co-treat with other disciplines, participate in department projects, and complete assignments and special projects geared toward their educational needs and personal interests.
-While our internship does not provide housing, a stipend is provided.
-Interns at TMH also have the opportunity to earn their NICU-MT Certificate, pending board-certification.
+The medical music therapy internship at Tallahassee Memorial HealthCare (TMH) is a national roster internship site offering two six-month internship positions, twice per year.
+Music therapy interns at TMH will have the opportunity to observe, co-lead, and lead individual sessions in all units and facilities serviced by the Music Therapy department, participate in Interdisiplinary team meetings and lead group sessions, participate in treatment team meetings, implement patient assessment and evaluation, document patient progress, co-treat with other disciplines, participate in department projects, and complete assignments and special projects geared toward their educational needs and personal interests.
+While our internship does not provide housing, a stipend is typically provided.
+Interns at TMH also have the opportunity to earn their NICU-MT Certificate, pending board certification.

 Main areas of service include: